-QUEENSTOWN: save money by catching an early morning flight all the way to the South Island, where you can hire a car and see the country for what is generally a much better price than starting in Auckland.
+Save money by catching an early morning flight all the way to the South Island, where you can hire a car and see the country for what is generally a much better price than starting in Auckland.
 Spend today exploring Queenstown, perhaps ride the gondola up the hill for the views of your life.
-Whatever you do, don’t miss Fergburger (best place to eat!)

-It’s easy to see Milford Sound as a day trip from Queenstown) you can do the four-hour road to Milford two ways: take your car and drive yourself (highly recommended) or take a bus tour out.
-There are two ways to get on the water: kayak (also recommended) or fjord cruise (usually included in bus tours.)
-Either way, get ready for some of the most beautiful scenery you could imagine, and a long day.
+It’s easy to see Milford Sound as a day trip from Queenstown via the four-hour road to Milford.
+You can either you drive yourself (highly recommended) or take a bus tour out.
+There are also two ways to get on the water: kayak (also recommended) or fjord cruise (usually included in bus tours.)
+Either way, get ready for some of the most beautiful scenery you could imagine (and, a long day!)

-QUEENSTOWN: Back in Queenstown, choose your own adventure: canyon swing, skydive, paraglide, luge, jetboat, or of course…bungy.
+Back in Queenstown, choose your own adventure: canyon swing, skydive, paraglide, luge, jetboat, or of course…bungy.
 If that isn’t your bag (though recommended you push yourself to try at least one!) you can relax on the waterfront or in one of many hot springs (Onsen Hot Pools just outside town has the view below and offers private dips – P.S. they’re incredibly romantic if your trip happens to be a couples one!)
-Be sure to sample Queentown’s lively night scene if so inclined (we’re looking at you, Fergburger!)
+Be sure to sample Queentown‘s lively restaurant scene if so inclined (we’re looking at you, Fergburger!)

-WELLINGTON: You’ll spend at least half the day traveling across the Cook Straight to New Zealand’s “coolest little capital in the world.”
+You’ll spend at least half the day traveling across the Cook Straight to New Zealand’s “coolest little capital in the world.”
 We were able to take our car on the ferry there, but this was with more time.
 You’ll likely want to take a flight up with the time constraint.
-Enjoy Wellington’s vibrant night life on Cuba Street and in Courtenay Place.
+Enjoy Wellington’s vibrant nightlife on Cuba Street and in Courtenay Place.

-TAUPO/TONGARIRO: (optional day hike in Tongariro Crossing) Crowned New Zealand’s “Best One Day Hike,” you won’t likely want to miss the Tongariro Crossing, though it is south of Taupo by about an hour and takes 7-8 hours in total to hike.
+…With an optional day hike in Tongariro Crossing!
+Crowned New Zealand’s “Best One Day Hike,” you won’t likely want to miss Tongariro National Park — though it is south of Taupo by about an hour and takes 7-8 hours in total to hike.
 Weather and volcanic conditions change rapidly, so be aware that even if you plan to hike the crossing, you may not be able to.
-If you’re spending the day in Taupo, make sure you don’t miss Huka Falls, which you can drive or hike to.
+If you’re spending the day in Taupo, make sure you see Huka Falls, which you can drive or hike to.

-BAY OF ISLANDS: It’s a long drive up to Bay of Islands if you’re coming from Waitomo.
+It’s a long drive up to Bay of Islands if you’re coming from Waitomo.
 Might I suggest a night’s stay in Auckland to break up the drive?
-Stay in Paihia, the main base to all the Bay of Islands has to offer, but venture to Russell (a much cuter town that’s only 10-15 minutes by ferry.)
+Stay in Paihia, the main base to all the Bay of Islands has to offer, but venture to Russell (a much cuter town that’s only 10-15 minutes away by ferry.)